hackerb9/lsix/README.md

 yet, your OS's package manager will make it easy to get.
 (E.g., `apt-get install imagemagick`).

+MacOS users may prefer to install lsix using `brew install lsix` which installs ImageMagick, if necessary.

 ## Your Terminal must support Sixel graphics

 I developed this using [xterm](https://invisible-island.net/xterm/) in